netbox-community/ansible_modules/docs/plugins/netbox_module_module.rst

 ..
 Description

-- Creates or removes inventory items from NetBox
+- Creates, updates or removes module from NetBox

 ..
 Aliases